 The Virtual Card Solution: Per-Card Metadata, Real-Time Reporting, and ERP Integration

-At Cardwisechoice, we solve the workflow problem — not just the payment step.
-Each virtual card we issue is tied to clear data from day one.
+At Cardwisechoice, each virtual card we issue is tied to clear data from day one.
 You assign a department, cost center, project code, and owner before the first charge hits.
+Every transaction logs in real time with full merchant detail.
+You can export clean data into tools like QuickBooks, NetSuite, and Xero through CSV or API.
+We also flag risk before it grows.
+If two cards are used at the same merchant, we alert you.

 Global usability: Your card should work with vendors in any country.